 By taking the time to have these important conversations with your child and their school, and by taking appropriate steps regarding privacy and boundaries for your child, you cannot only help them stay safe online, you can also educate and empower them to become better digital citizens, so they will stay safe even when you aren’t able to watch them.

-Sam Pemberton is the CEO of Impero, a company providing state-of-the-art software solutions, designed to protect children in our digital age.
+Sam Pemberton is on the Advisory Board of Impero, a company providing state-of-the-art software solutions, designed to protect children in our digital age.
 A father of two and married to a high school teacher, Sam is passionate about safeguarding young people and believes that the key to online safety is education, with the support of technology.

 The views and opinions expressed on this blog are purely the blog contributor’s.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.
 Writers may have conflicts of interest, and their opinions are their own.